Duke Neurology Research Round Up, June 2018

 - A new case report details a previously undiscovered complication of epilepsy--temporary loss of the vestibular-ocular reflex that allows us to stabilize our vision with head movement.
-Senior author Joel Morgenlander, MD, lead author Jennifer Kang, and Aatif Husain discuss that case in the latest issue of Neurocritical Care.
+Senior author Joel Morgenlander, MD, lead author Jennifer Kang, and Aatif Husain, MD, discuss that case in the latest issue of Neurocritical Care.
 Read that here.

 - Bilateral hippocampal sclerosis is a rare but important cause of some forms of epilepsy; however this condition remains largely unstudied.
 Rod Radtke, MD, was part of a team that attempted to bridge this gap, reviewing data from 96 patients with bilateral hippocampal sclerosis and answering important questions about the condition, including symptoms, co-morbid conditions, and previously attempted medications.
 Read that study here.

 - How memory changes as we age remains an important research question, both for knowing more about conditions like Alzheimer’s disease and improving our understanding of memory itself.
 Simon Davis, PhD, and colleagues at Center for Cognitive Neuroscience compared how the neural networks involved with different forms of memory in younger versus older adults.
 Read what they found in Neurobiology of Aging here.